History of espionage: Austria

 Seal of the Evidenzbureau, military intelligence service of the Austrian Empire.

 Shaken by the revolutionary years 1848–1849, the Austrian Empire founded the Evidenzbureau in 1850 as the first permanent military intelligence service.
 It was first used in the 1859 Austro-Sardinian war and the 1866 campaign against Prussia, albeit with little success.
-The bureau collected intelligence of military relevance from various sources into daily reports to the Chief of Staff (Generalstabschef) and weekly reports to Emperor Franz Joseph.
-Sections of the Evidenzbureau were assigned different regions; the most important one was aimed against Russia.
+The bureau collected intelligence of military relevance from various sources into daily reports to the Chief of Staff (Generalstabschef) and weekly reports to Emperor Franz Joseph I. Sections of the Evidenzbureau were assigned different regions; the most important one was aimed against Russia.

 Great Britain

 During the Crimean War of 1854, the Topographical & Statistic Department T&SD was established within the British War Office as an embryonic military intelligence organization.
 The department initially focused on the accurate mapmaking of strategically sensitive locations and the collation of militarily relevant statistics.
 After the deficiencies in the British Army's performance during the war became known, a large-scale reform of army institutions was overseen by Edward Cardwell.
 As part of this, the T&SD was reorganized as the Intelligence Branch of the War Office in 1873 with the mission to "collect and classify all possible information relating to the strength, organization etc. of foreign armies... to keep themselves acquainted with the progress made by foreign countries in military art and science..."